nathanccz/nathanccz/README.md

 - 👨🏻‍💻 I’m currently open to job opportunities for front-end, back-end or full-stack developer roles.
 - 💬 Ask me anything!
 I welcome messages and love to get to know people from all walks of life.

-<p>A full-stack web developer with previous experience building websites and maintaining internal employee web portals for clients across many industries, including Cisco, Safeway and Corning.
-My tech stack includes JavaScript, React, Node/Express, MongoDB, PostgresQL and Tailwind to build responsive sites and applications.
+<p>A full-stack web developer with previous experience building websites and maintaining employee web portals for clients across many industries, including Cisco, Safeway and Corning.
+My tech stack includes JavaScript, React, Node/Express, MongoDB, PostgresQL and Tailwind.
 I also have experience building APIs in Node.js and Express.
 </ p>

 <h3 align="center">Languages and Tools:</h3>